chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ### Event Feed

-The event feed data lifecycle settings allow you to remove all event feed data and chef server actions after a set amount of days.
+The event feed data lifecycle settings allow you to remove all event feed data and Chef Infra Server actions after a set amount of days.
 The default is to remove event feed data after 7 days, and Chef Infra Server actions after 30 days.

 ### Service Groups